What happened to Cash App founder Bob Lee?

 Onlookers ignored Lee’s plea for help

-Surveillance footage appears to capture Lee approach a parked car clutching one side of his body and bleeding heavily from stab wounds.
+Surveillance footage appears to capture Lee approaching a parked car clutching one side of his body and bleeding heavily from stab wounds.

 The 43-year-old father of two lifts his shirt to show the driver the extent of his injuries, but rather than help, the motorist speeds off.